devOdico/GoodLines/README.md

 **Pixel Alignment**: At 0 rounded vertices are rounded to the center of a pixel.
 This is what you want for lines of odd (1,3,5 etc) width.
 For even width lines you might want to set this to 1 (or -1).
 If you draw a 2 thickness lines with this option set to 1 it will become 3 wide with a fully colored in center and two washed out pixels on either side in order to simulate the center of the line being directly on top of a pixel.
 By setting this option to 1 or -1 you can push the whole thing by half a pixel in one direction or the other so, the line becomes exactly 2 fully colored in pixels wide.
 **Pixel Align Threshold**: Influences how close to perfectly aligned to the pixel grid a line segment has to be before the rounding happens.
 Should be very close to zero (0.01 seems good).

+## Building

+There is a GitHub Action which will automatically create a distributable (.tgz) from a release.
+Simply create a release here on GitHub, and the Action will create a package and attach it to the release.
+Remember to change the version in `package.json`.

+For development, the repo can be cloned and the package can be added via the "add package from disk.." option in the unity package manager.